 © A.R.
 Pittaway.
 No part of this work may be used for commercial purposes without the written permission of the author; however, any part may be used for research or other non-commercial purposes without prior permission.
 Please note that illustrations provided by authors other than Tony Pittaway remain the copyright of those authors and should not be reproduced other than with their permission.

 Copyright information for an image may be stamped on that image or, more usually, displayed in an alternate (alt) text message when passing the screen cursor over that image.
-Unfortunately, nearly all smartphone versions of browsers cannot display this alternate message.
+Unfortunately, some smartphone versions of browsers cannot display this alternate message.

 This reference can be quoted in publications as: Pittaway, A.R.
 (2023).
 Saturniidae of the Western Palaearctic (including Europe, North Africa, the Middle East, western Siberia and western Central Asia). https://tpittaway.tripod.com/silk/satlist.htm.
 [Site accessed: ]as from 29 January 2021.